vikasgoyal.github.io

 Target Audience

-Healthcare software architects, informaticists, data scientists, interoperability leaders, and AI engineers working with clinical data.
+Health IT developers, informaticists, interoperability architects, and AI engineers working with clinical data.

 Why Attend

-FHIR DevDays is the most hands-on venue for understanding how interoperable data foundations enable safe, scalable clinical AI.
+This is the premier hands-on event for building interoperable data foundations required for scalable and trustworthy healthcare AI.

 📄 Register / Learn More